Company

 2nd Mobile and Desktop Variants

-We tested desktop variants and mobile patterns separately to understand which patterns worked best for each device.
+To ensure a seamless experience across devices, we tested desktop and mobile navigation patterns separately, identifying which designs worked best for each platform.

 Mobile